jleipus/Game-Of-Life/README.md

 v1: Size and speed are specified through console arguments.

 v2: Added graphical interface using Qt5.
 Size is fixed at 50x50, speed starts at 10 t/s but can be adjusted.
 Clicking on speed pauses game.

+v3: Clicking on a cell changes its state.
+Added cycle counter.